z1gc/unstable/README.md

-# Unstable
+# N9

-.files of mine, using NixOS.
+.files of mine, mainly using NixOS.

+N9 is abbr of N-IX, so freaking bad joke.

 # .*